BasavarajAili1/BasavarajAili1/README.md

 <h1 allign-items: center>Hi there 👋, I am BASAVARAJ </h1>

-## First of all, thanks for visiting my profile.
-Here, what you should know about me:
+## Here, what you can know about me:
 First of all, thanks for visiting my profile.
 Here, what you should know about me:

 😄 I am a self driven passionate learner who loves to solve problems and write efficient codes. </br>